Percy Pig: History

-In April 2022, a large fibreglass Percy Pig statue was installed on the roof of a newly-opened Marks and Spencer store in Stevenage, Hertfordshire, to remain there for a year.
+In April 2022, a large fibreglass Percy Pig statue was installed on the roof of a newly opened Marks and Spencer store in Stevenage, Hertfordshire, to remain there for a year.

+In March 2026, Percy Pig sweets, still with M&S branding, started being sold in Target stores in the USA.

 Ingredients

 Marks & Spencer Percy Pig sweets originally contained real pig in the form of pork gelatin.
 In 2011, a "Veggie Percy" range was launched, a vegetarian variety of Percy Pig sweets replacing the gelatin with beeswax and pea protein, with green ears to indicate they were vegetarian.

 In 2016, M&S began using a new gelatine-free recipe for some other varieties of Percy Pig sweets, and from May 2019 all Percy Pig sweets were 100 per cent gelatin-free, instead using pectin.
 This relaunch of the range also saw a new logo and packaging designs across the range.

 In 2022, beeswax was removed from the recipe, making the product vegan.

 Variations

 Following on from the success of the original Percy Pig sweets, new varieties, flavours and characters were introduced.
 Amongst the first were "Percy Pig & Pals", which besides Percy also contained a cow (cola flavour) and sheep (orange and strawberry flavour) and "Percy Piglets", which are smaller versions of the main sweets.
 A lemon and orange "Penny Pig" sweet was introduced in 1998, and retired a few years later.

 Besides the sweet range itself, Percy Pig has expanded to fruit juices, fizzy drinks, chocolates, popcorn, biscuits, cakes, muffins, ice cream, dessert sauces and mince pies, amongst others.
 In 2020, Marks & Spencer relaunched a Percy Pig advent calendar after being discontinued in 2018 and 2019.
 Toys, books, socks, party equipment, bed linen and piggy banks are amongst the non-food items with the Percy Pig branding.